 Resources for Parents and Teachers

-Thank you for visiting the Girls’ Science Investigations webpage for parents and teachers.
-We are excited that you want to encourage your daughters/students to explore science and possibly even pursue science-based careers.
+Thank you for visiting the GSI webpage for parents and teachers.
+We are excited that you want to encourage your students to explore science and possibly even pursue science-based careers.

-Many parents and teachers want to do a better job encouraging their daughters/students in science, but do not know where to begin.
-This webpage will provide you with a number of resources to help you encourage girls in science.
+Many parents and teachers want to do a better job encouraging their students in science, but do not know where to begin.
+This webpage will provide you with a number of resources to help you encourage students in science.

 Great Science Books and Experiments to Try at Home

-Part of the Girls’ Science Investigations website, this page lists a variety of experiments that can be done at home.
-There is also a list of interesting science books, including books about women in science.
+Part of the GSI website, this page lists a variety of experiments that can be done at home.
+There is also a list of interesting science books.

 Teachers, please come back soon!
 After each program, we will be posting our lesson plans.